StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 **PROPERTIES**:

-StarRocks Supports creating repository in HDFS, AWS S3, and Google GCS.
+StarRocks supports creating repositories in HDFS, AWS S3, and Google GCS.

 - For HDFS:
   - "username": The username of the account that you want to use to access the NameNode of the HDFS cluster.